coolguy6764/mdl/README.md

 To be used if the music title has the pattern *"artist - music title"*

-`downloadmp3 -i /chemin/absolu/image -u URL -d /chemin/absolu/dossier -e -A "Album" -g "Genre" -y année -r "expr1/expr2/.../exprN"`
+`downloadmp3 -i /absolute/path/image -u URL -d /absolute/path/folder -e -A "Album" -g "Genre" -y year -r "expr1/expr2/.../exprN"`

-### Etapes
+### Steps
-1. Choisir une playlist ou une musique sur un [site géré par youtube-dl](https://github.com/ytdl-org/youtube-dl/tree/master/youtube_dl/extractor)
+1. Choose a playlist or a music on one of the [websites managed by youtube-dl](https://github.com/ytdl-org/youtube-dl/tree/master/youtube_dl/extractor)
-2. Télécharger une image de couverture de l'album si besoin
+2. Download a cover image if needed
-3. Ouvrir un terminal **bash**
+3. Open a **bash** teminal
-5. Lancer le script avec les options choisies en fonction des titres des musiques
+4. Lauch the script with option choosen in funciton of the music titles
-6. Vérifier le téléchargement avec votre lecteur mp3 préféré
+5. Check the result with your favorite music player

-### Exemples
+### Examples

 - **Minimal**